 By Moove In Self Storage

 There are things to consider when storing your valuables.
 What will you be storing?
 How long will you be storing it?
 Will the storage unit be able to sustain extreme heats and frigid winter temperatures?
 Now I’ve got you thinking.
-So, what exactly are temperature controlled units?
+So, what exactly are temperature controlled storage units?

 Temperature controlled storage units are typically located inside buildings that are monitored to stay between 50 and 80 degrees at all times, ensuring your valuables stay at moderate temperatures throughout the year.
 Some drive-up units are even temperature controlled as well.
 What could you be storing that may need a temperature controlled unit?
 Let’s go more into detail.